 Upon completion, The Civic Square will be utilised to offer events and activities throughout the year which both complement and promote this new Mill offer which is anticipated to be very popular.

-RECOMMENDATION: that the planned programme of activities for the Civic Square at Mossley Mill be approved.
+Proposed by Alderman Girvan Seconded by Councillor Clarke and agreed that the planned programme of activities for the Civic Square at Mossley Mill be approved.

-Prepared by: Bernard Clarkson, Art Services Manager
+ACTION BY: Bernard Clarkson, Art Services Manager